MilyaushaShamsutdinova/interpretable_rewards_in_RLHF/README.md

 Had the training runs completed successfully, the following comparisons and analyses were planned:

 *   **Performance Comparison:** Plotting the average explainable reward (aggregated score) on the validation set over training steps/epochs for both PPO and REINFORCE.
 This would show which algorithm converged faster or reached a higher final reward score according to the explainable metric.
 *   **Stability Comparison:** Analyzing the variance of rewards and the KL divergence from the reference model during training.
-It was hypothesized (based on the "Back to Basics" paper) that REINFORCE might be more competitive than expected in the LLM fine-tuning setting due to strong initialization, potentially challenging PPO's perceived stability advantage.
+It was hypothesized (based on the "Back to Basics" paper) that PPO might be more competitive than expected in the LLM fine-tuning setting due to strong initialization, potentially challenging REINFORCE algorithm to perceive stability advantage.
 *   **Explainability Analysis:** Generating responses from the final PPO-tuned and REINFORCE-tuned models on test prompts.
 Each response would be evaluated by the LLM-as-a-Judge across all dimensions.
 This would allow analysis of whether the models specialized (e.g., PPO high on helpfulness, REINFORCE high on coherence) or if they improved similarly across dimensions.
 Visualizations showing the dimensional score breakdown for specific examples were planned (as per the proposal deliverables).
 *   **Qualitative Evaluation:** Manually inspecting generated outputs to assess fluency, coherence, and alignment beyond the quantitative scores.